About the Situation

 Indonesia, home to the largest Muslim population in the world, has made significant strides in reducing poverty, according to the World Food Programme.
 In recent years, the number of impoverished in Indonesia has fallen below 14%.
 Yet, half of Indonesia’s 245 million residents still survive on less than $2 a day, and 87 million Indonesians are food insecure.

 The WFP also reports that Indonesia remains geographically vulnerable because it lies on volcanic fault lines, and is therefore susceptible to earthquakes as well as flooding, tsunamis and drought.

 How Islamic Relief Has Helping

 Islamic ReliefTM began working in Indonesia in 2000, and opened its Islamic Relief Indonesia office in Jakarta in 2003 to implement and maintain long-term relief and development programs.
-Islamic Relief continues to work on rehabilitation projects in response to natural disasters that have hit the area.
+Islamic Relief affiliates continue to work on rehabilitation projects in response to natural disasters that have hit the area.

 Here’s a breakdown of some programs Islamic Relief has supported in Indonesia: